-- 42.-(1) The Supervisor must appoint a presiding officer to preside at each polling station. - (2) The presiding officer is responsible for the orderly conduct of the voting and counting process at the polling station. - (3) A person appointed as a presiding officer must- - (a) be present at the relevant polling station on the polling day; and - (b) subject to this Act, receive the votes of all persons whose names are on the voter list for that polling station concerned and who appear and apply for a ballot paper. - (4) The Supervisor may appoint a deputy presiding officer or assistant presiding officer to perform the duties of a particular presiding officer at a polling station during the temporary absence of the presiding officer. - (5) The Supervisor may appoint as many election officials as he or she considers necessary to effectively conduct an election at any polling station. - (6) A deputy presiding officer or assistant presiding officer may do any act that the presiding officer is authorised or required to do under this Act. - (7) A person appointed under this section must not begin to perform his or her duties unless he or she has signed a declaration or a code of conduct in the approved form.
+42.-(1) The Supervisor must appoint a presiding officer to preside at each polling station.

+(2) The presiding officer is responsible for the orderly conduct of the voting and counting process at the polling station.

+- (3) A person appointed as a presiding officer must- - (a) be present at the relevant polling station on the polling day; and - (b) subject to this Act, receive the votes of all persons whose names are on the voter list for that polling station concerned and who appear and apply for a ballot paper.

-$Facilities\ at\ polling\ stations$
+(4) The Supervisor may appoint a deputy presiding officer or assistant presiding officer to perform the duties of a particular presiding officer at a polling station during the temporary absence of the presiding officer.

+(5) The Supervisor may appoint as many election officials as he or she considers necessary to effectively conduct an election at any polling station.

+(6) A deputy presiding officer or assistant presiding officer may do any act that the presiding officer is authorised or required to do under this Act.

+(7) A person appointed under this section must not begin to perform his or her duties unless he or she has signed a declaration or a code of conduct in the approved form.

+Facilities at polling stations

-- 43.-(1) The Supervisor must ensure that every polling station is provided with- - (a) polling booths voting screens of a sufficient number to accommodate an orderly flow of the number of voters assigned to that polling station; - (b) an appropriate number of translucent ballot boxes of a sufficient size and number to accommodate all voters assigned to that polling station, with each ballot box provided with a seal or seals, and so constructed that the ballot papers can be placed in them but cannot be taken out without the boxes being unsealed; - (c) sufficient number of official seals with serial numbers for securing ballot boxes; - (d) a copy of the voter list for the polling station concerned; - (e) materials for voters to mark the ballot papers; and - (f) written directions for the guidance of voters in a form approved by the Supervisor, and in such language or languages as the Supervisor considers appropriate.
+43.-(1) The Supervisor must ensure that every polling station is provided with-

+(a) voting screens of a sufficient number to accommodate an orderly flow of the number of voters assigned to that polling station;

+- (b) an appropriate number of translucent ballot boxes of a sufficient size and number to accommodate all voters assigned to that polling station, with each ballot box provided with a seal or seals, and so constructed that the ballot papers can be placed in them but cannot be taken out without the boxes being unsealed; - (c) sufficient number of official seals with serial numbers for securing ballot boxes; - (d) a copy of the voter list for the polling station concerned; - (e) materials for voters to mark the ballot papers; and - (f) sufficient copies of the National Candidates List together with instructions on how to vote which must be made available to or accessible by each voter; and - (g) such written directions not inconsistent with the National Candidates List or any provision of this Act issued by the Supervisor to every presiding officer with respect to the orderly conduct of the election.

-- (f) sufficient copies of the National Candidates List together with instructions on how to vote which must be made available to or accessible by each voter; and - (g) such written directions not inconsistent with the National Candidates List or any provision of this Act issued by the Supervisor to every presiding officer with respect to the orderly conduct of the election. - (2) The polling booths voting screens in a polling station must be so constructed and arranged that voters can cast their vote in private. - (3) The arrangement of the polling station must be such that it ensures an orderly flow of voters. - (4) The facilities provided at a polling station where practicable must be reasonably equipped and designed to enable persons with disabilities or other special needs to cast their vote.
+(2) The voting screens in a polling station must be so constructed and arranged that voters can cast their vote in private.

+(3) The arrangement of the polling station must be such that it ensures an orderly flow of voters.

+(4) The facilities provided at a polling station where practicable must be reasonably equipped and designed to enable persons with disabilities or other special needs to cast their vote.